speedshi/Seis_Matlablib/README.md

 ## Licence (GPLv3)
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 For more details, see in the license file.

+## Contributing
+I'm happy for anybody who wants to use and contribute to this repo.
+If you would like to contribute to the project as a developer, please feel free to contact me and create Pull Requests.

 ## Contact information
 Copyright(C) 2021 Peidong Shi